HMS Fawn (1897): Pre-War

-Fawn spent her early operational career in Home Waters operating with the Channel Fleet as part of the Portsmouth Flotilla.
+Fawn spent her early operational career in Home Waters operating with the Channel Fleet as part of the Portsmouth Instructional Flotilla.
 Lieutenant Christopher Powell Metcalfe was in command from 15 January 1901, but was succeeded only two months later in March that year.
 She was commissioned at Portsmouth on 27 August 1901 by Lieutenant and Commander J. A. Ingles and assigned to the Channel Fleet.
 On 2 April 1902 she was commissioned to relieve the destroyer Hardy at the Mediterranean station, under the command of Lieutenant Robert W. Myburgh.
 She left Portsmouth in late May, arriving at Malta on 9 June 1902.
-In September 1902 she visited Nauplia with other ships of the fleet.
+In September 1902 she visited Nauplia with other ships of the fleet, and in early January 1903 there was a similar three-weeks cruise in the Greek islands around Corfu.
 She returned to Home Waters in 1906.

 On 30 August 1912, the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 Since her design speed was 30 knots and she had three funnels, she was assigned to the C class.
 After 30 September 1913, she was known as a C-class destroyer and had the letter ‘C’ painted on the hull below the bridge area and on either the fore or aft funnel.